Global and Intercultural Learning Programs

-Students in the School of Business Administration (SBA) may participate in the University of Dayton Summer Study Abroad Programs as well as Semester Exchange Programs with partners throughout the world.
-Details on both these programs can be found at www.udayton.edu/edabroad and brief descriptions are provided below.
-Students may also study abroad at universities that are not affiliated with the University of Dayton as long as they receive prior written approval from the UD Center for International Programs and their academic advisor.
+Students in the School of Business Administration (SBA) may participate in the University of Dayton Global and Intercultural Affairs Programs, which include Summer and Winter Courses, Semester-long Programs, Integrated Learning, Cross-Cultural Experiences, virtual exchange, and internships.
+Details on these programs can be found at this link and brief descriptions are provided below.
+Students may also study abroad at universities that are not affiliated with the University of Dayton as long as they receive prior written approval from the UD Global and Intercultural Affairs Center (GIA Center) and their academic advisor.

 Semester Exchange Programs

-Students may also wish to spend an extended time studying overseas.
-For those students, UD provides several opportunities to take classes with one of our foreign exchange partners throughout the world.
-Exchanges can be undertaken either during the Fall or Spring semesters, and students will live and study with other domestic and international students at our foreign exchange partner institutions.
+These programs take place during the fall or spring semester, and students enroll at a university abroad for the entire semester or the full academic year.
 Courses are typically taught in English, although some partners have foreign language requirements.
-To ensure courses taken during a semester exchange transfer to UD, students must seek approval by advisors in the Center for International Programs (CIP) as well as their SBA advisor before undertaking an exchange.
+To ensure courses taken during a semester exchange transfer to UD, students must seek approval by advisors in the Office of Global & Intercultural Learning as well as their SBA advisor before undertaking an exchange.

-Students should ideally begin planning during their first year for participation in a study abroad program, determining which courses are normally offered and then holding those courses for their international experience and completing any necessary prerequisites prior to the program.
-If pre-approved by SBA advisors, the courses taken abroad will then count for the student's degree program, keeping the student on track to graduate on time or even ahead of schedule.
+Students should ideally begin planning during their first year for participation in a program through the Global and Intercultural Learning Center, determining which courses are normally offered and then holding those courses for their experience and completing any necessary prerequisites prior to the program.
+If pre-approved by SBA advisors, the global and intercultural learning courses taken will then count for the student's degree program, keeping the student on track to graduate on time or even ahead of schedule.

 For more information please contact: